trivankute/Tetris/README.md

   + If the user ranked up, the pop up would show that they recently had new rank.
   + This tetris has responsive version with a customized Joystick to control the moving's direction.
-  + The profile button to show the user information, the user can adjust as they want, having the exp and the rank system with unique effect when the level number is clicked in.
-All the information is saved in the local storage Link for test on Netlify: https://62d6aed5934590214681c99e--tetrisfortestingunofficial.netlify.app
+  + The profile button to show the user information, the user can adjust as they want, having the exp and the rank system with unique effect when the level number is clicked.
+All the information is saved in the local storage.
+Link for test on Netlify: https://62d6aed5934590214681c99e--tetrisfortestingunofficial.netlify.app